 Herbivore or Carnivore?
 Take a closer look at the digestive systems of various African species to understand ungulate digestion.
 Students will explore adaptations; the importance of keystone species; and the interdependencies between living things in the ecosystem.

-Learn how to classify mammals into dietary groups based on morphological characteristics, by observing animals and by analysing their skulls and scat.
+Learn how to classify mammals into dietary groups based on morphological characteristics by observing animals and analysing their skulls and scat.

 Students will learn:

-- The structural, physiological and behavioural adaptations that allow mammals to survive in the African savannah
+- To investigate the structural, physiological and behavioural adaptations that allow mammals to survive in Africa

 Program maps and itineraries